-Asian shares decline ahead of Fed decision on interest rates
+Global shares decline ahead of Fed decision on rates

 Fed Chair Jerome Powell bluntly warned in a speech last month that the rate hikes would “bring some pain.”

-The Fed is expected to raise its key short-term rate by three-quarters of a point for the third time at its meeting on Wednesday.
+The Fed is expected to raise its key short-term rate by three-quarters of a point for the third time.
 That would lift its benchmark rate, which affects many consumer and business loans, to a range of 3% to 3.25%, the highest level in 14 years, and up from zero at the start of the year.

 Beyond that, investors will be focused on what Powell has to say, both in the Fed’s latest interest rate policy statement and during an afternoon press conference, for clues as to whether the central bank remains primarily focused on lowering inflation, or if there’s a hint the Fed is giving more consideration to the impact of higher rates on the economy.